leesiongchan/cycle-qrcode-reader/README.md

 ## Important

-It is important to note that **video must consists of both height and width** in order for the driver work properly as the driver is leveraging on the height and width to create a canvas and pass to the QR code reader to decode.
+It is important to note that **video must consists of both height and width** in order for the driver work properly as the driver is leveraging on the height and width to create a canvas and pass to the QR Code reader to decode.